W-David-Porter/acim/src/text/4-the-illusions-of-the-ego/vi-the-rewards-of-god/index.md

 ⁵Through your gratitude you come to know your brother, and one moment of real recognition makes everyone your brother because each of them is of your Father.
 ⁶Love does not conquer all things, but it does set all things right.
 ⁷Because you are the Kingdom of God I can lead you back to your own creations.
-⁸You do not recognise them now, but what has been dissociated is still there.
+⁸You do not recognize them now, but what has been dissociated is still there.

 ::: details Expanded
 I will go with you to the Holy One, and through my perception He [the Holy One] can bridge the little gap.